 Asked if he were prepared to "take the fall" if the investigation warranted it, Moore replied, "I think we're going to let the chips fall where they may."
 Truly's appointment was announced by acting NASA administrator William Graham, who said the former astronaut's dutied would include directing the space agency's own internal probe into the January 28 shuttle disaster and cooperating with the presidental commission.
 Graham, who heads the agency on an acting basis, also disputed reports of infighting within NASA, and said space agency morale is good despite the accident.
 There have been reports that the White House might want to install a new, permanent head of the agency, but Graham sidestepped a question about whether he wanted that status for himself.
 He said he was "perfectly willing" to do President Reagan's bidding.
 Truly said he had virtually no first-hand knowledge of what went wrong last month, but suspected there was no single cause of the accident that destroyed Challenger and killed its seven-member crew.
-He said he expected a chain of events would prove responsible, and said whatever the cause, "we will take action . . . to correct it."
-An executive of the company had a 14-year career as an that makes the space shuttle booster rockets said its managers the cold weather liftoff but withdrew their objections the night before Challenger's ill-fated launch, despite the reserva- AMERICAN CANCER SOCIETY®
+He said he expected a chain of events would prove responsible, and said whatever the cause, "we will take action...to correct it."
+Truly, a naval rear admiral who had a 14-year career as an astronaut, flew on the second shuttle flight in 1981 and in the eighth flight - aboard Challenger - in 1983.
+"Welcome back, Dick," Graham said in announcing Truly's new duties.
+AMERICAN CANCER SOCIETY®